UANATACA/SIGNBOX-REPO/signbox_gui.md

 **/opt/bit4id/de/etc/img** (Virtual Machine)

-The `alias.ini` file contains templates size parameters of each stored image as well as the signature associated text, all represented by an "alias" which is included as a parameter in the <a href="#tag/Signature/paths/~1api~1sign/post"> SIGN</a> API call.
+The `alias.ini` file contains templates with size parameters of each stored image as well as the signature associated text, all represented by an "alias" which is included as a parameter in the <a href="#tag/Signature/paths/~1api~1sign/post"> SIGN</a> API call.

 <html>